tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-zero-one-some-testing.md

   * If there are no orders in the past 3 months, what should the report display?
 Should it list each month with 0 orders and $0?
   * If there are no orders for any particular month, should that month still be listed in the report?
   * Aggregations are always interesting spots to test.
 If there is a null value for an order amount, how should that be treated in the sum?
-If it’s not included in the revenue, should it also not be included in the count?
+If it's not included in the revenue, should it also not be included in the count?

 ## Notes: